quic/aimet/Docs/user_guide/quantization_aware_training.rst

 ===============================================
 Here are some guidelines that can improve performance and speed convergence with QAT:

-* Initialization
+Initialization
-  It often helps to first apply post training quantization techniques like :ref:`AutoQuant<ug-auto-quant>` before applying QAT, especially if there is large drop in INT8 performance from the FP32 baseline.
+  - It often helps to first apply post training quantization techniques like :ref:`AutoQuant<ug-auto-quant>` before applying QAT, especially if there is large drop in INT8 performance from the FP32 baseline.

-* Hyper-parameters:
+Hyper-parameters
     - Number of epochs: 15-20 epochs are usually sufficient for convergence
     - Learning rate: Comparable (or one order higher) to FP32 model's final learning rate at convergence.
       Results in AIMET are with learning of the order 1e-6.